Lednice–Valtice Cultural Landscape

 The Lednice–Valtice Cultural Landscape (also Lednice–Valtice Area or Lednice–Valtice Complex, Lednicko-valtický areál) is a cultural-natural landscape complex of 283.09 km2 in the South Moravian Region of the Czech Republic.
 It comprises the municipalities of Lednice, Valtice and Hlohovec, and the rural area of Břeclav.

 In 1996, the Lednice-Valtice Area was registered on the UNESCO World Heritage List because of its unique mix of Baroque, Neoclassical, and neo-Gothic architecture, and its history as a cultural landscape designed intentionally by a single family.
-It is adjacent to the Pálava Landscape Protected Area (Pálava Biosphere Reserve), a biosphere reserve registered by UNESCO several years before.
+It is part of the Dolní Morava Biosphere Reserve, a biosphere reserve, parts of which were registered by UNESCO several years before.
 The close proximity of two cultural landscapes protected by UNESCO is unique.

 History

 The House of Liechtenstein acquired Valtice (German name: Feldsberg) Castle in 1249, which marked the beginning of their settlement in the area.
 It remained the principal Liechtenstein residence for 700 years, until 1939 and World War II.
-Valtice Castle was expanded in late Romanesque style in the first half of the 13th century, but was badly damaged in the Hussite Wars and later rebuilt by Charles I, Prince of Liechtenstein, in the Baroque style.
+Valtice Castle was expanded in late Romanesque style in the first half of the 13th century, but was badly damaged in the Hussite Wars and later rebuilt by Prince Charles I of Liechtenstein, in the Baroque style.
 From the 14th century, Lednice (German name: Eisgrub) was a fortified manor belonging to the Valtice estate and from 1680 it was expanded into a palace that was redesigned in a Tudor Gothic Revival style (then: "Old English style") between 1846 and 1858 by Prince Aloys II.